darkwhispering/EP-Hashimage/readme.txt

 * twitpic
 * instagram
 * yfrog
-* plixi
-* flickr
-* pic.twitter.com.

-URL’s are being curled and cached for 10-12 minutes using the Wordpress Transients API.
+URL's are being curled and cached using the Wordpress Transients API.

 The plugin, when enabled, exposes a template, shortcode, widget and a settings page.

 **Some notes**

+* The Twitter API required a consumer key and secret that you need to get from https://dev.twitter.com [Follow this guide](http://darkwhispering.com/how-to/get-twitter-consumer-key-and-secret ) if you don't know how to get one.
 * The Twitter API only returns the latest results when searching on hashtag, so the result set is limited due to this.
 There are no exact limit but seems to be between 50-70.
 [More info here (see limitations)](https://dev.twitter.com/docs/using-search)
 * The Instagram API required a client_id that you need to get from http://instagram.com/developer/ [Follow this guide](http://darkwhispering.com/wp-plugins/ep-hashimage/get-a-instagram-client_id-key) if you don't know how to get one.
 * The Instagram API limits the search result to around max 20 images!
 Fix might come in the future.
 [More info here](http://stackoverflow.com/questions/12322028/what-is-the-maximum-number-of-requests-for-instagram).